Panzerschrek/U-00DC-Sprache/source/docs/en/variables.rst

 *Global variables*
 ******************

-It's possible to define variables outside functions - in global namespace, namespaces, inside structs and classes.
+It's possible to define variables outside functions - in the root namespace, namespaces, inside structs and classes.
-But these variables have a limitiation - they must be compile-time constants (``constexpr``).
+But these variables have a limitation - they must be compile-time constants (``constexpr``).

 .. code-block:: u_spr